 Jen Scott Curwood is a senior lecturer in English education and media studies at the University of Sydney, where she is a member of the Academic Board, chair of the Humanities Ethics Committee, and on the management team of the Centre for Research on Learning and Innovation.
-Within the Sydney School of Education and Social Work, within the Faculty of Arts and Social Sciences, she is the Program Director of Study Abroad and General Electives as well as the English Curriculum Coordinator for the Secondary Combined Degree.
-She recently received the Teacher Educator of the Year Award from the Australian Teacher Education Association and Teachers Mutual Bank.
+Within the Sydney School of Education and Social Work, within the Faculty of Arts and Social Sciences, she is the Study Abroad Coordinator as well as the English Curriculum Coordinator for the Secondary Combined Degree.
+She received the 2016 Teacher Educator of the Year Award from the Australian Teacher Education Association and Teachers Mutual Bank, and the 2017 Excellence in Teaching Award from the University of Sydney’s Faculty of Arts and Social Sciences.

 Jen’s research focuses on literacy, technology, and teacher professional development.
 In 2015, she spent a semester as a visiting scholar in the Computer-Human Interaction in Learning and Instruction lab at École Polytechnique Fédérale de Lausanne in Switzerland.
 Her work has appeared in journals such as the Journal of Literacy Research, Journal of Adolescent and Adult Literacy, Asia-Pacific Journal of Teacher Education, Teaching Education, E-Learning and Digital Media, and Learning, Media, and Technology.
 She has published a co-authored book, Conducting Qualitative Research of Learning in Online Spaces.